dralquinta/dralquinta/README.md

-My name is Denny, I'm a Cloud Architect at Oracle for Startups
+My name is D, I'm a Cloud Architect at Oracle for Startups

 I currently lead the following projects:
 - CloudBricks: